We Win In Bankruptcy Court

 - Trustee/Examiner appointments

 - WARN Act claims and employment law disputes

 - Contested Bankruptcy Rule 9019 proceedings

 Sheppard Mullin’s Bankruptcy Litigation Team draws from all of the Firm's inter-disciplinary practice groups to serve clients that are litigating in Bankruptcy Court.
 The team includes lawyers with expertise in tax, labor and employment, immigration, intellectual property, construction, and even project finance.
 And the Bankruptcy Litigation Team stays with our cases until final resolution.
 So the same lawyers who handle your case at trial, will remain engaged on that matter as it winds its way through the appellate process – with no inefficiencies associated with “new” lawyers needing to re-learn already established facts.
 The Bankruptcy Litigation Team represents clients on appeals to the district courts, bankruptcy appellate panels, circuit courts of appeal, and the U.S. Supreme Court.
 Our proven track record and deep expertise in bankruptcy-related appellate matters allows us to offer the best possible solutions to our clients in the most efficient way possible.

 The attorneys comprising the Bankruptcy Litigation Team have received numerous individual awards and recognitions, including from Chambers USA, Legal 500 US, SuperLawyers, the American College of Bankruptcy, and others.
-Members of the team have served as officers and directors the California Bankruptcy Forum, the Insolvency Law Section of the California Bar Association, the American Bar Associations’ Business Law Section, and the American Bankruptcy Institute.
+Members of the team have served as officers and directors of the California Bankruptcy Forum, the Insolvency Law Section of the California Bar Association, the American Bar Associations’ Business Law Section, and the American Bankruptcy Institute.

 - Bank of America